Foley Hoag Foundation Guidelines

 - Interest in leveraging support either by making conditional or challenge grants.

-- A focus on Greater Boston and the Washington, D.C.
-Metropolitan area.
-Proposals for Washington will be accepted by invitation-only.
+- A focus on Greater Boston, New York City, and the Washington, D.C. metropolitan area.
+Proposals for New York City and Washington, D.C. will be accepted by invitation-only.

 Because of limited grant resources, and in fairness to all applicants, grants are generally awarded for one year only.
 The Foundation prefers project-related requests, but will also consider general operating requests.

 The Foundation meets in December and June of each year.
 The next application deadline is April 1, followed by a fall application deadline of October 1.
 The Boston program employs an open application process.
-Proposals from Washington-based organizations will be considered by invitation-only.
+Proposals from Washington and New York City-based organizations will be considered by invitation-only.

 Organizations interested in applying to the Foundation are welcome to contact staff prior to applying.